 Visitors are an essential part of our patients' experience, and we are working diligently to help patients stay connected to their loved ones.
-We must also ensure that equally essential COVID-Safe Standards are in place.
-Your understanding and cooperation with our visitation policy is appreciated.
+Your understanding and cooperation with our visitation policy are appreciated.

-Visitation restriction for Floyd hospitals and outpatient services are provided below.
+Visitation restrictions for Floyd hospitals and outpatient services are provided below.

 - All visitors and patients will be screened before entering the hospital.
 Visitors with flu-like symptoms and those with a positive or pending COVID-19 test will not be granted access.

 - Non-emergency patients and visitors may enter hospitals only at the main entrance, with the exception of laboring mothers, who should enter at the Family Birth Center Entrance.

 - Emergency patients and visitors should enter hospitals at emergency room entrances.

-- Floyd Medical Center's North Entrance on Turner McCall Boulevard and the Turner McCall Boulevard parking deck remain closed to the public.
+- The Turner McCall Boulevard parking deck at Floyd Medical Center will remain closed to the public.